-A visit to Mozart’s Birthplace takes about one hour.
+A visit to Mozart’s Birthplace takes about an hour.

-There is a mobile phone text guide available.
+There is a text guide for cell phones.
 Texts accompany the exhibits on the walls of the museum.

-The house in which Wolfgang Amadé Mozart was born on the January 27, 1756 is now one of the most frequently visited museums in the world.
-No other place makes the person behind the artist Wolfgang Amadé Mozart and his music as palpable as his Birthplace.
+The house where Wolfgang Amadé Mozart was born on January 27, 1756, is now one of the most visited museums in the world.
+No other place makes the person behind the artist Wolfgang Amadé Mozart and his music as tangible as his birthplace.

-In the three-storey exhibition, the visitor learns details of Mozart’s life – the domestic circumstances in which he grew up, when he began to play music, who were his friends and patrons, his relationship with his family, his passion for opera, and much more.
+In the three-story exhibition, visitors learn details of Mozart’s life – the domestic circumstances in which he grew up, when he began making music, who his friends and patrons were, his relationship with his family, his passion for opera, and much more.

-Tickets are available online or directly at the box office in the museums!
+Tickets are available online or at the box office in the museums.

-Prices in parentheses are combined tickets for the Birthplace and Residence.
+The prices in parentheses are combination tickets for Birthplace and Residence.

-The combi ticket is valid for 24 hours beginning with the time of acquisition.
+The combo ticket is valid for 24 hours from the time of purchase.
 It is not transferable to other persons.

-Those entitled to a reduction must prove their entitlement by means of a valid identification document.
+Persons entitled to a discount must prove their eligibility with a valid identification document.

 The admission fee does not include a guided tour.

-The Mozart Archive has existed since the Salzburg Mozarteum Foundation was established in 1880.
-As a source of documentation relating to Mozart’s life and works, together with his intellectual world and his impact on later generations, it collects material either in its original form or in photographic reproductions, while pursuing its own research projects and offering support and advice to independent scholars and to exhibition organizers.
+The Mozart Archive has existed since the founding of the International Mozarteum Foundation in 1880.
+As a documentation center on Mozart’s life and work, his intellectual world, and his impact on later generations, it collects material in the original or in photographic reproductions, conducts its own research projects, and supports and advises independent scholars and exhibition organizers.

-What would a musician do without his instruments?
-Right from his childhood probably hardly a day went by for Mozart without him actively making music.
-Fortunately some of the instruments he played have been preserved until today.
-It is perhaps true to say that in the eyes of posterity every object Mozart touched even only once evokes a special aura, but the instruments he himself owned and used for years help us in particular to understand his music.
-Mozart finely tuned his compositions to the special sound qualities of these instruments.
-Thus they can reveal much to us nowadays about his ideas of the sound he wanted to create.
+What would a musician do without their instruments?
+Since his childhood, Mozart probably hardly passed a day without actively making music.
+Fortunately, some of the instruments he played have survived to this day.
+Perhaps it is true that in the eyes of posterity every object that Mozart touched even once exudes a special aura, but the instruments that he himself owned and used for years are particularly helpful to us in understanding his music.
+Mozart finely tuned his compositions to the special sound characteristics of these instruments.
+Thus, they can reveal a lot about how he envisioned the sound he wanted to produce.

 Virtual Tour MOZART’S BIRTHPLACE